tazama-lf/Full-Stack-Docker-Tazama/README.md

 ![clone-config](/images/full-stack-docker-tazama-clone-postman.png)

-Perform the following Newman command to load the configuration into the ArangoDB databases and collections:
+Perform the following Newman command to load the configuration into the PostgreSQL databases and collections:

 ```
 newman run collection-file -e environment-file --timeout-request 10200